Stack machine: Design

-The arithmetic operations 'subtract', 'multiply', and 'add' act on the two topmost operands of the stack.
+The arithmetic operations "subtract", "multiply", and "add" act on the two topmost operands of the stack.
 The computer takes both operands from the topmost (most recent) values of the stack.
 The computer replaces those two values with the calculated difference, sum, or product.
 In other words the instruction's operands are "popped" off the stack, and its result(s) are then "pushed" back onto the stack, ready for the next instruction.

 Stack machines may have their expression stack and their call-return stack separated or as one integrated structure.
 If they are separated, the instructions of the stack machine can be pipelined with fewer interactions and less design complexity, so it will usually run faster.

-Optimisation of compiled stack code is quite possible.
+Optimisation of compiled stack code is possible.
 Back-end optimisation of compiler output has been demonstrated to significantly improve code, and potentially performance, whilst global optimisation within the compiler itself achieves further gains.

-Stack storage

-Some stack machines have a stack of limited size, implemented as a register file.
-The ALU will access this with an index.
-A large register file uses a lot of transistors and hence this method is only suitable for small systems.
-A few machines have both an expression stack in memory and a separate register stack.
-In this case, software, or an interrupt may move data between them.
-Some machines have a stack of unlimited size, implemented as an array in RAM, which is cached by some number of "top of stack" address registers to reduce memory access.
-Except for explicit "load from memory" instructions, the order of operand usage is identical with the order of the operands in the data stack, so excellent prefetching can be accomplished easily.

-Consider X+1.
-It compiles to Load X; Load 1; Add.
-With a stack stored completely in RAM, this does implicit writes and reads of the in-memory stack: